fashn-logo

 Troubleshooting

-• Original clothing is not being removed correctly → Add a specific instruction to remove the unwanted item (e.g. "remove the jacket").
+• Original clothing is not being removed correctly → add a specific instruction to remove the unwanted item (e.g., "remove the jacket").

-• Product details are not transferring accurately → Use a higher quality source image with clear outlines and good lighting.
+• Product details are not transferring accurately → use a higher quality source image with clear outlines and good lighting.
 On-model photos typically produce the best results.

 Where Next?